ctross/DieTryin/README.md

  compile_data(path=path, game="LeavingData")
  compile_data(path=path, game="ReducingData")
 ```

 This will build two files for each game.
 A summary table, which gives self vs. alter allocation data, and checks that the sum of entries is correct.
-If the checksum cell isn't the same for all respodents, then someone probably made a mistake during data collection or data entry!
+If the checksum cell isn't the same for all respondents, then someone probably made a mistake during data collection or data entry!
 Better go fix the corresponding .csv files.
 If the summary tables look good, then we are set.
 The other files are the edgelists.
 These say how many coins ego gave to each alter.

-Now that we are sure that the data look good, lets see what we owe the community!
+Now that we are sure that the data look good, let's see what we owe the community!
 ```{r}
 ################################### Calculate payoffs
  calculate_payouts(path=path, pattern=".jpg", start=1, stop=3, game="GLR", GV=1, LV=0.5, KV=1, RV=-3)
 ```

 Change GV, LV, KV, and RV to give the value of each coin in each game.
-GV for giving, LV for leaving/taking, KV for the value of coins kept in the reducing game, and RV for the reducation value of the tokens in the reducing game.
+GV for giving, LV for leaving/taking, KV for the value of coins kept in the reducing game, and RV for the reduction value of the tokens in the reducing game.

 While RICH game data is often best entered manually, since there can be several coins allocated to each recipient, it can be useful to collect additional binary dyadic data: e.g.,
 "With whom have you shared food in the last 30 days?" using the same photograph roster.
 By placing tokens of a known color on the photograph roster to indicate directed ties and then photographing the resulting game boards, a researcher can implement an automated data entry workﬂow with DieTryin.
 To use our example images, copy the photographs from the CollectedDataImages folder in the .zip file above into the RICH/RawPhotos folder in your own directory.